OpenDevSci/LongDev-ABCD/docs/Codespaces.md

-# MidFEMA Codespace Setup Guide 🚀
+# LongDev-ABCD Codespace Setup Guide 🚀

-Welcome to the midFEMA Codespace setup guide!
-This document is designed to help you navigate and effectively use GitHub Codespaces for the midFEMA project, focusing on basic R analysis and Quarto for writing-ups.
+Welcome to the LongDev-ABCD Codespace setup guide!
+This document is designed to help you navigate and effectively use GitHub Codespaces for the LongDev-ABCD project, focusing on basic R analysis and Quarto for writing-ups.
 It's tailored for collaborators with minimal background in Codespaces, VS Code, IDEs, development containers, Docker environments, etc.

 ## Understanding Codespaces and Dev Containers 🧐